ranas0n/personal-web/README.md

 ## TODO / Coming Soon 🚧

 Main Web
-- [ ] Maybe add a blog section to the main page (if some motivation hits 🤞).
+- [ ] Maybe add a blog section to the main page.

 Dashboard
 - [ ] Build out the image upload logic (need to upload images from a form to Vercel Blob Storage).